-In addition to the implementation of AudioEye’s website monitoring functionality, the City of Portsmouth chose to implement AudioEye’s Ally Toolbar feature.
-The Ally Toolbar is a proprietary assistive tool that can be placed directly on a website, allowing users to customize their individual website experience.
+In addition to the implementation of AudioEye’s website monitoring functionality, the City of Portsmouth chose to implement the AudioEye Toolbar.
+The AudioEye Toolbar is a proprietary assistive tool that can be placed directly on a website, allowing users to customize their individual website experience.
 It offers users a wide range of assistive capabilities, including a dyslexic font, adjustments to color contrast, font size and navigation, keyboard controls, a player that will read site content aloud, and the ability to use voice commands to navigate.

 Achieving the Highest Possible Accessibility Standards

 For the City of Portsmouth, improving its website’s accessibility is not about complying with laws and mandates.
 It is about doing what is best for the citizens it serves.